ThorbenJensen/pygon/README.md

 About
 ---

-Jargon is a python script that detects common English jargon in your text files.
+**Pygon** is a python script that detects common English jargon in your text files.
-It help you writing better.
+It gives you siggestions to write better.

 So far, it works with txt files.
 If you want to check your Office files, e.g. .DOC, copy and paste to .txt first.